jgarciab/ffo-visualizer/README.md

 * In addition there are some properties for row / link counts, used locations and categories.

 ### Maps, countries, projections

 The map and country data is loaded in the `GeoData` module.
 It is currently 'hard coded', i.e. cannot be specified by the user.

 The world map is a topojson file: [world_countries_neocarto.json](src/data/world_countries_neocarto.json).
 The geometries are used to display the map and they are linked to the visualization by their ISO-2 country codes.
 The other properties are ignored.

 The capital of each country is used as its location (the node the arrows point to/from).
 Country capital positions are linked to the user data by their ISO-2 country codes.
 The capital data is in [country-capitals.json](src/data/country-capitals.json).
 This is also where the country names (labels) are from.

-The current map projection is [geoAitoff](https://github.com/d3/d3-geo-projection#geoAitoff) and is set in the `GeoFlowVis` component.
+The current map projection is [geoAitoff](https://github.com/d3/d3-geo-projection#geoAitoff) and is set in the `components/mappings` module.

+### Styling and colors of visualization

+Some semi-constant data, such as color maps, projections and number formatting functions are defined in the `components/mappings` module.

+The visualization of the map and its links are defined in `components/LinkVis`.
+Properties that are not defined in the `mappings` module can be customized there.